 Steps to refer an employee for an Ergonomic Worksite Analysis (EWA)

 If you prefer to use a paper request form, you can download it here.

 Once our ergonomic analysis is complete, we will forward the report to all individuals checked on this form.
 Our reports typically take 7‐10 work days unless you request it as a “rush.”
 For questions or additional support, please contact us.

-Our Ergo-Coach quick fix session is ideally performed after our office ergonomics training as a follow up to address employee concerns to assure they are working "just right" at their workstation.
+Our Ergo-Coach quick fix session is ideally performed after our (online or live) office ergonomics training as a follow up to address employee concerns to assure they are working "just right" at their workstation.
 This is not a full service evaluation, rather, we quickly correct and make minor adjustments to assure employee comfort.